Vocational Rehabilitation and Blind Services

 Individuals with disabilities seeking employment and their employers comprise our two primary customers.
 However, all of society benefits when its citizens with disabilities are employed in their communities and earning livable wages.

 Vocational Rehabilitation and Blind Services combines the general and the blind vocational rehabilitation programs in a single unit.
+Montana state law allows the combined approach, and it also requires separate services for blind and visually impaired clients.
+Follow the link to Blind and Low Vision Services on this page to find out more about that part of our program.
 Vocational Rehabilitation and Blind Services is part of the Disability Employment and Transitions Division of the Montana Department of Public Health and Human Services.
 The Administrator of Vocational Rehabilitation and Blind Services as well as Disability Employment and Transitions is Jim Marks.
 Jim may be reached via the contact links below.

 Our Vocational Rehabilitation Counselors and Instructors must hold a master’s degree and the ability to sit for certification in order to be qualified for their jobs.
 These professionals are supported by other professionals including administrative support, specialists, program managers, supervisors, and trainees.
 All engage continuous improvement and personal development to hone their skills to a keen leading edge.

 Our Central Office administrative staff is located in Helena.

 If you wish to contact us, please e-mail us or contact your local office.

 Vocational Rehabilitation and Blind Services presents the following video to introduce our services.
 The four links below play different versions of the same video.
 Choose the standard link to play the video without reasonable accommodations.
 If you require open captioning, sign language interpreting, or audio description, click on the corresponding link to play the video with reasonable accommodations.

 Signer for the Deaf